Lightning Strike Map — Last 24 Hours (Live US)

 Live US State Lightning Maps (Last 24 Hours)

-Browse the latest 24-hour activity for any US state.
-Each page shows the strike count, the time of the most recent flash, and an interactive map of the latest detections from GOES-19 GLM:
+Browse the latest 24-hour activity from the live last-24-hours map hub or any US state.
+Each state page shows a flash-detection count, the time of the most recent reported flash, and an interactive map of recent NOAA GOES East/West GLM detections:

 How to Read the Map